The ABW Artist

 Recently she has emerged on the Vermont art scene as a photographer and painter.
-In late 2008 Clair was a Finalist (20 out of 320) in the Vermont Arts Councils Art of Action project supported by Lyman Orton.
+In late 2008 Clair was a Finalist (20 out of 320) in the Vermont Arts Council's Art of Action project supported by Lyman Orton.
 Though she was not one of the ten commissioned artists, it was an honor to be a finalist.
-The Art of Action commissioned works are on tour throughout Vermont over the next year.

 Clair was introduced to the versatility of polymer clay by Meta Strick, and, over pizza and beer at Mimmo's in St. Albans, Vermont, they decided to make buttonsfine art buttons.
 Buttons for weavers, bag-makers, knitters, and other fine art crafters.

-Clair's approach brings together her passion for color and design.
-Sometimes her approach is painterly as well.
+Clair's approach to buttons brings together her passion for color and design.
+Sometimes that approach is painterly as well.
 The medium offers immense opportunity for variety and invention which means the work is never the same.
 And that is the point of Art Button Worksno single button and no set is ever the same.